Ready to hit the links?

 Adler recommended standing cable wood chops, where you rotate your body to pull the cable from above your shoulder toward your opposite knee.

-He also recommended standing cable lifts, sometimes called reverse wood chops, which involves the same motion but in reverse order.
+He also recommended standing cable lifts, sometimes called reverse wood chops, which involve the same motion but in reverse order.
 During standing cable lifts, the cable starts low and finishes high.

 This video shows the proper technique of both of those lifts, and how to switch positions to work both sides of your body.